Criminal proceedings in the January 6 United States Capitol attack

+Personal life

 On February 4, 2025, responding to a Justice Department order to identify which of its 38,000 employees had worked on these investigations, the FBI identified over 5,000 people by their employee IDs.
 The FBI Agents Association had filed a restraining order to attempt to prevent the release of information; after the FBI provided the employee IDs to the Department of Justice, it sued.
 On February 6, the corresponding employee names were provided by the FBI to the Department of Justice through a system for handling classified information.
 On July 17, U.S. District Judge Jia Cobb dismissed the lawsuit, saying the agents had not "plausibly allege[d]" that Trump would injure them.
 Brian Driscoll, a senior FBI official who had been acting director and had resisted turning over the agents' names, was forced out of the FBI in August.